 Community Choice Aggregation (CCA) is a program approved by statewide Order of the Public Service Commission and part of NYSERDA’s Clean Energy Communities program.
 Aggregation of electrical and natural gas load by a municipality or group of municipalities.
 The statewide Order empowers villages, cities and towns to create large buying groups of residential and small commercial electricity accounts in order to seek bids for cheaper supply rates, essentially bulk-purchasing.
 The purpose of the Order was to ensure that the benefits of energy deregulation were passed on to residential customers and businesses by providing the ability to “aggregate” their accounts within their municipal boundaries in order to obtain competitive bids from an Energy Services Company (ESCO).
 Grouping residential accounts together creates economies of scale, enabling participating municipalities to achieve greater savings for account holders as a whole.
 You may find more information about the energy industry in the state by visiting the Public Services Commission website.

-The objective of CCA is simply to lower the cost of energy bills through the formation of a buying group composed of residents and businesses of one or more municipalities without interfering with the level of service provided by the utility distributing the energy supply.
+The objective of CCA is simply to lower the cost of energy bills through the formation of a buying group composed of residents and businesses of one or more municipalities without interfering with the level of service provided by the utility delivering the energy supply.

 The municipality must first adopt a local law through a public hearing at a board or council meeting.
 The municipality then selects Good Energy, L.P. to seek bids from ESCOs to obtain competitive energy rates for participants.
 An account holder will be able to opt out of the program during a 30-day period at the onset of the program.
 They may also leave the program at any point with no associated termination penalties or fees.